 And speaking of Ib, while RPG horrors were a viral hit in the mid-2010s, one of the most well-regarded was kouri’s Ib.
 You play as the titular girl, who gets dragged into a nightmare version of a museum she’s visiting.
 Joining forces with two other people seemingly trapped in the world, they try to find their way while maintaining the roses that are tied into their lives.

 Ib is hardly the first RPG horror game, but it’s an extremely well-made one and can arguably be seen as the face of the genre.
 Kouri actually announced earlier this year that Ib is getting a remake that will be released in 2022 to celebrate its 10th anniversary.
-Also, Christ, it really came out 12 years ago, huh.
+Also, Christ, it really is that old, huh?

 Before moving on though, attention should be given to vgperson, who translated Ib.
 In fact, they translated a bunch of RPG Maker and WolfRPG (an equivalent engine) games, including a few more on this list.
 I feel that a bunch of stuff would not have taken off if it weren’t for their efforts, so they deserve a shout out here!